 - Failed drug test: An employer may claim that you were impaired at the time of the injury.
 Indication that drugs may have been in your system is not absolute proof of impairment.

 Was Your Claim Denied?
-Call Us Immediately For A Free Consultation.
+Fight Back By Calling Us Immediately For A Free Consultation.

 When your claim is denied, we will analyze your case in a free initial consultation.
 Contact us to schedule your complimentary meeting.
 Call our office in Augusta at 706-813-0259.
 You can also complete an online form, and we will get back to you promptly.